placelplacel/ossu-cs-notes/00-mit-6001x/5-plotting-with-pylab.md

 - Assumes that both `x_values` and `y_values` are lists of the same length.

-- The graph is displayed on a separate window where you can manipulate the graph, if `plot()` is called from a regular python console.
+- The graph is displayed on a separate window where you can manipulate the graph if `plot()` is called from a regular python console.

 - Otherwise, if it is called from an iPython console, it'll be embedded in the console but you'll lose the ability to play around with the graphs.